tldraw/core/example-advanced/README.md

-# @tldraw/core-example-advanced
+# @tldraw/core Advanced Example

-An advanced example project with a very fast dev server.
+An advanced example project for `@tldraw/core`.

+To start this project:

-You probably do not need to start the server here: it is started as part of `yarn start` in the root directory.
+- run `yarn start` in the root directory
+- open `http://localhost:5420` in your browser